ionelmc/pytest-benchmark/README.rst

   --benchmark-sort=COL  Column to sort on.
 Can be one of: 'min', 'max', 'mean'
                         or 'stddev'.
 Default: 'min' --benchmark-group-by=LABEL
                         How to group tests.
-Can be one of: 'group', 'name' or 'params'.
-Default: 'group' --benchmark-timer=FUNC
+Can be one of: 'group', 'name', 'fullname', 'func', 'fullfunc' or 'param'.
+Default:
+                        'group'
+  --benchmark-timer=FUNC
                         Timer to use when measuring time.
 Default: 'time.time' --benchmark-warmup    Activates warmup.
 Will run the test function up to